ThoolooExpress/Homepage-Next/about.markdown

 reflective of anything, except perhaps my distinct lack of eloquence, and excellent self-deprecating humor.

-That last part is not really true anymore, this page has been updated many, many times since I initially wrote it while hungover in college.
-I seem to spend longer and longer on each subsequent revision, and am not nearly as fun at parties as I used to be, so the chances of me being hungover are lower than they used to be.
+_**2025:** That last part is not really true anymore, this page has been updated many, many times since I initially wrote it while hungover in college.
+I seem to spend longer and longer on each subsequent revision, and am not nearly as fun at parties as I used to be, so the chances of me being hungover are lower than they used to be._

 I currently work as a software engineer in New York.
 Please refrain from asking me to leak any interview questions and / or proprietary information from work